Macroeconomics: IS–LM model

 In this example of a traditional IS–LM chart, the IS curve moves to the right, causing higher interest rates (i) and expansion in the "real" economy (real GDP, or Y).

 The IS–LM model, invented by John Hicks in 1936, gives the underpinnings of aggregate demand (itself discussed below).
 It answers the question "At any given price level, what is the quantity of goods demanded?"
 The graphic model shows combinations of interest rates and output that ensure equilibrium in both the goods and money markets under the model's assumptions.
 The goods market is modeled as giving equality between investment and public and private saving (IS), and the money market is modeled as giving equilibrium between the money supply and liquidity preference (equivalent to money demand).

-The IS curve consists of the points (combinations of income and interest rate) where investment, given the interest rate, is equal to public and private saving, given output.
+The IS curve consists of the points (combinations of income and interest rate) at which, for a given interest rate, investment equals public and private saving, given output.
 The IS curve is downward sloping because output and the interest rate have an inverse relationship in the goods market: as output increases, more income is saved, which means interest rates must be lower to spur enough investment to match saving.

-The traditional LM curve is upward sloping because the interest rate and output have a positive relationship in the money market: as income (identically equal to output in a closed economy) increases, the demand for money increases, resulting in a rise in the interest rate in order to just offset the incipient rise in money demand.
+The traditional LM curve is upward-sloping because the interest rate and output are positively related in the money market.
+As income (identical to output in a closed economy) increases, the demand for money rises, leading to a higher interest rate to offset the incipient rise in money demand.

 The IS-LM model is often used in elementary textbooks to demonstrate the effects of monetary and fiscal policy, though it ignores many complexities of most modern macroeconomic models.
 A problem related to the LM curve is that modern central banks largely ignore the money supply in determining policy, contrary to the model's basic assumptions.
-In some modern textbooks, consequently, the traditional IS-LM model has been modified by replacing the traditional LM curve with an assumption that the central bank simply determines the interest rate of the economy directly.
+In some modern textbooks, consequently, the traditional IS-LM model has been modified by replacing the traditional LM curve with an assumption that the central bank determines the interest rate of the economy directly.